phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_oscillators.md

 | HiddenY_off  | Surface  | 1e-6  | 3|
 | HiddenZ_off  | Surface  | 1e-6  | 3|

-Now go to *CellBlender > Molecule Placement* to set the following sites:
+Now go to `CellBlender > Molecule Placement` to establish molecule release sites by following these steps:

 ![image-center](../assets/images/motifs_norm3.png){: .align-center}

-1. Click on the plus button
+1. Click on the `+` button.
-2. Select or type in the molecule “X”
+2. Select or type in the molecule `X`.
-3. Type in the name of the Object/Region “Plane”
+3. Type in the name of the Object/Region `Plane`.
-4. Set the Quantity to Release as “150”
+4. Set the Quantity to Release as `150`.

-Repeat the above steps to make sure the following molecules are entered.
+Repeat the above steps to make sure the following molecules are entered with the appropriate parameters as shown below.

 | Molecule Name | Object/Region|Quantity to Release|
 |:--------|:-------:|--------:|